 It’s important that these materials are high-ish friction.
 Because your foot needs traction within your shoe.
 You don’t want your feet sliding around too much in there!
 Thankfully, most people get away with these high friction levels most of the time.
 But for some of us, this high friction when combined with high pressure, produces an amount of skin shear that causes blisters.

 Preventing big toe blisters

 Let’s hone in on what I believe are the two most important preventive strategies for big toe blisters.

 1. Cutting friction levels with Engo Patches

-If changing foot function is insufficient, you’ll need to rely on reducing friction levels.
-If the blistering is under the toe only, one patch under the toe is all that’s needed.
+If your blistering occurs under the toe only, one oval patch positioned under the toe is all that’s needed.
 The patch shown on the insole is a large oval patch, from the ENGO 4-Pack.